 Zac Schurman is an American musician based in Nashville, Tennessee.

 Across Anglican, Roman Catholic, and Lutheran settings in New York, Connecticut, and Tennessee, Schurman has served as organist and music director, cultivating a body of work shaped by both the concert tradition and the liturgical life of the Church.
 His liturgical practice is grounded in accompaniment and ensemble leadership, from work with Chorus Angelicus Gaudeamus in Connecticut to collaborations with soloists associated with the Metropolitan Opera in New York, as well as parish choirs and more intimate quartet settings.
+Zac is a member of the Association of Anglican Musicians and the Conference of Roman Catholic Cathedral Musicians.

 Born on Long Island, Schurman studied with Mark T. Engelhardt, and his earliest musical formation was shaped by Sister Joy Wright.